frankshearar/Home/NuGet-Sign-Command.md

 options:

+-OutputDirectory - Directory where the signed package should be saved.
+By default the original package is overwritten by the signed package.

 -CertificatePath - Path to the certificate to be used while signing the certificate.
 The path can be a file path or a certificate path from the local store of the format cert:\certificate_context\certificate_store_name\certificate_thumb_print.